MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/understand-quorum.md

 ## How Pool Quorum Works

 When drives fail, or when some subset of drives loses contact with another subset, surviving drives need to verify that they constitute the *majority* of the pool to remain online.
 If they can’t verify that, they’ll go offline.
+The pool is the entity that goes offline or stays online based on whether it has enough disks for quorum (50% + 1).
+The pool resource owner (active cluster node) can be the +1.

 But pool quorum works differently from cluster quorum in the following ways:

 - the pool uses one node in the cluster as a witness as a tie-breaker to survive half of drives gone (this node that is the pool resource owner)
-- pool quorum does NOT have dynamic quorum
+- the pool does NOT have dynamic quorum
-- pool quorum does NOT implement its own version of removing a vote
+- the pool does NOT implement its own version of removing a vote

 ### Examples